 A full-height, flat-roof, ashlar granite privy tower is centered on the west (rear) elevation of the main block, facing the river.
 It features a single, rectangular window opening with replacement four-over-two aluminum sash at each story on the north and south elevations.
 On the west elevation of the tower, each floor has a pair of replacement four-over-two aluminum-sash windows set within an arched opening.
-A small, one-story, flat-roof, ashlar granite former blacksmith shop extends off the north elevation of the privy tower.
-A one-story modern loading dock addition on a raised concrete-block addition clad with composite clapboard siding extends from the west elevation of the building.
+A small, one-story, flat-roof, ashlar granite former blacksmith shop (before 1895) extends off the north elevation of the privy tower.
+A one-story loading dock addition with composite clapboard siding and a raised concrete-block foundation was constructed off the west elevation of the building in the 1960s.